-In 2022, Chan Heng Fai was paid bonuses totaling SGD \$4,097,874 (USD \$3,036,115) by Alset International, including bonuses for increases in the NAV and market capitalization of Alset International during the year ended December 31, 2021.
-Chan Heng Fai is also paid SGD \$1 (USD \$.74) per month by Alset International Limited.
+Chan Heng Fai is paid SGD \$1 (USD \$.74) per month by Alset International Limited.
 Mr. Chan's current employment agreement with Alset International Limited, dated as of December 10, 2021, provides that Mr. Chan shall continue to be paid SGD \$1.00 per month, and shall be entitled to receive a bonus equal to 5% of the market capitalization growth of Alset International and 5% of the annual NAV increase of Alset International.
 The term of this agreement was made effective to March 25, 2020 and shall end on March 24, 2030.
 If Alset International terminates the appointment of Mr. Chan (subject to certain exceptions), Alset International shall be obliged to compensate Mr. Chan with a severance payment which will be equivalent to the total remuneration that would have been paid to Mr. Chan as if he had completed his term as the Chief Executive Officer of Alset International ("Severance Payment").
 In the event there is a change in control of Alset International, Mr. Chan shall be granted with the option to continue his appointment with Alset International.
 If Mr. Chan decides not to continue with the appointment, Alset International shall be obliged to compensate Mr. Chan an amount equivalent to the Severance Payment.
 The Severance Payment shall be for the balance of the tenure of his term and shall be computed based on the highest annual remuneration, including salaries, incentive payments and performance bonus paid to Mr. Chan in the previous years prior to the termination of the appointment.
 Such Severance Payment shall be paid in cash only.

 On July 1, 2021, the Company and its subsidiary Alset Business Development Pte.
-Ltd. (formerly known as Hengfai Business Development Pte.
-Ltd.), entered into Executive Employment Agreement with the Company's Co-CEO, Chan Tung Moe.
+Ltd. entered into Executive Employment Agreement with the Company's Co-CEO, Chan Tung Moe.
 Based on the agreement, Chan Tung Moe's compensation will include a fixed salary of \$10,000 per month.
 In addition, Chan Tung Moe was paid a signing bonus of \$60,000.
-The term of the Executive Employment Agreement ends on June 30, 2024.
-Chan Tung Moe is the son of the Chief Executive Office, Chairman and majority shareholder, Chan Heng Fai.
+Chan Tung Moe is the son of the Chief Executive Officer, Chairman and majority shareholder, Chan Heng Fai.
 Chan Tung Moe is also compensated by Alset International Limited for his services.

-Our Chief Development Officer Charles MacKenzie is compensated by a subsidiary of our company pursuant to a consulting agreement in connection with our subsidiary's real estate projects.
+Our Chief Development Officer Charles MacKenzie is compensated by a subsidiary of our Company pursuant to a consulting agreement in connection with our subsidiary's real estate projects.

 Anthony S. Chan served as the Chief Operating Officer of the Company from February 2022 until March 2024.
-Mr. Chan has served as a consultant to the Company since April of 2021.
-Mr. Chan will continue to serve as a consultant to the Company and be compensated pursuant to the terms of a consulting agreement entered into between the Company and CA Global Consulting Inc., pursuant to which the Company pays Anthony S. Chan's company \$15,000 per month.
+Mr. Chan served as a consultant to the Company from April of 2021 until June 2024.
+Mr. Chan was compensated pursuant to the terms of a consulting agreement entered into between the Company and CA Global Consulting Inc., pursuant to which the Company paid Anthony S. Chan's company \$15,000 per month.